syntaris/primes4everybody/README.md

 ## Key idea in one line
 > Primes appear exactly at the positions where multiplicative coverage fails to occupy the next additive step.

+Unlike all classical approaches, primality is not determined by performing any computation *on* x.
+Whether x is prime is already decided by the global multiplicative state *before* x is reached: if x has not been covered by previous multiplicative waves, x is prime — without ever “touching” x itself.

 ---

 ## Visual structure of the prime distribution